 Melvin Robert Kenyon was born April 9, 1950 in Mission, BC.
 I lived in Mission BC, the Goldburn district in Saskatchewan and at Nipiwin, Hazlet and Gull Lake, Saskatchewan when I was growing up.
 I attended school until I got grade 9 and then went to work at Shaunavan in the CO-OP store.
 Later I got work in the Gull Lake CO-OP store.
 I joined the army and spent a year in Calgary before moving to Ontario.
 After I got discharged, I worked in a gas station until I got work with Benal Co-Dare oil.

-When I got layed off, I went to Calgary and worked for a Texico Gas Station for five years.
+When I got laid off, I went to Calgary and worked for a Texaco Gas Station for five years.
 While in Calgary, I married Charlette Wingerbacb in June 1970.
 We went to visit my parents in Courtenay, BC and I found work at Canfor Logging at the Woss camp.

 Charlette and I got our divorced in Dec 1980 and I was married again to Susan Christena Hayword.
-She had two children, Tanya (1972) and Shown (1974).
+She had two children, Tanya (1972) and Shawn (1974).
 A daughter Tracy Lynn Kenyon was born on February 9, 1981.
-Sussan worked for the Human Resources.
-I have worked 28 years for Canfor.
+Susan worked for the Human Resources.
+I worked 28 years for Canfor.